 - Soldier Hollow was the Nordic skiing venue for the Olympic Winter Games.
 Now you can experience this world-class biathlon course for yourself with 25 km of groomed cross-country trails at your feet.
 Also check out the adjacent Wasatch Mountain State Park.

-- The Homestead Cross-Country Ski Center in Midway near Park City, has 7 miles of onsite groomed trails, lessons and rentals and accesses around 100 miles of groomed trails and open powder.
+- Homestead Resort in Midway near Park City, has seven miles of onsite groomed trails, lessons and rentals and accesses around 100 miles of groomed trails and open powder.
 Warm up in the steaming 96-degree waters of Homestead Crater.

 - The Historic Union Pacific Rail Trail's 28-mile-long route gives you a grand tour.